What is minimally invasive surgery

 These kinds of procedures are not for everyone and only your doctor can determine if a minimally invasive surgery is right for you.
 These procedures have been proven to be as effective as those of conventional surgery.
 And more than 20 million Americans have had them.

-Benefits of minimally invasive procedures
+Potential benefits of minimally invasive procedures

 Not only do these procedures usually provide equivalent outcomes to traditional "open" surgery (which sometimes require a large incision), but minimally invasive procedures (using small incisions) may offer significant benefits as well:

 - Fewer post-op infections 63,161